 How to Build an Effective Team?

-In today’s competitive world, the success of an organization is more dependent on team efforts.
-An individual may be proficient in managing himself or herself but there is a significant challenge in developing the same qualities for success within a diverse team.
+In today’s competitive world, the success of an organization is more dependent on the team than on individual efforts.
+An individual may be proficient in managing themself, but there is a significant challenge in developing the same qualities for success within a diverse team.

 To transform a struggling team to become effective can be achieved by focusing on three key areas: Leadership, Ownership, and Relationship.